okTurtles/shelterprotocol.net/src/content/docs/en/scheme.md

 ---
-title: "The 'shelter' URI Scheme"
+title: "The `shelter` URI Scheme"
 ---

 ## Introduction

-The 'shelter' URI scheme identifies resources that can be reached through the Shelter Protocol.
+The `shelter` URI scheme identifies resources that can be reached through the Shelter Protocol.
 These resources are generic and could take various forms.
 For example, a resource could refer to a contract, a manifest or a file part, among other options.
 Each resource is identified by a self-referencing hash,